mrudul03/restful-services/RESTful-API-BestPractices.md

 [REST is a set of principles] (http://www.infoq.com/articles/rest-introduction) that define how Web standards, such as HTTP and URIs, are supposed to be used (which often differs quite a bit from what many people actually do).
 REST stands for Representational State Transfer, and was first described in chapter 5 of [Roy Fielding's Ph.D dissertation] (http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).

 #### [REST Architectural Constraints] (http://en.wikipedia.org/wiki/Representational_state_transfer#Constraints) defined by Wikipedia
-* Uniform Interface: The uniform interface constraint defines the interface between clients and servers.
-It simplifies and decouples the architecture, which enables each part to evolve independently.
+* Client-Server: A uniform interface separates clients from servers.
+This separation of concerns means that, for example, clients are not concerned with data storage, which remains internal to each server, so that the portability of client code is improved.
+Servers are not concerned with the user interface or user state, so that servers can be simpler and more scalable
 * Stateless: This means is that the necessary state to handle the request is contained within the request itself, whether as part of the URI, query-string parameters, body, or headers
 * Cacheable: Responses must implicitly or explicitly, define themselves as cacheable, or not, to prevent clients reusing stale or inappropriate data in response to further requests.
-* Client-Server: The uniform interface separates clients from servers.
 * Layered System: A client cannot ordinarily tell whether it is connected directly to the end server, or to an intermediary along the way.
+* Uniform Interface: The uniform interface constraint defines the interface between clients and servers.
+It simplifies and decouples the architecture, which enables each part to evolve independently.
+* Code on demand (Optional): Servers can temporarily extend or customize the functionality of a client by the transfer of executable code.

 #### REST principles adopted by RESTful APIs
 * Expose 'Resources' to represent important concepts and objects